cyr1k/solar/README.md

 Clone repo and open SOLAR_SOLVER.HTML.
 Input address and solar array info, then hit "Calculate!" button.
 Results will appear below and can be saved as CSV/JSON via a button in the "Actions" sidebar.

 ### Dependencies
-All dependencies should be handled via script links in SOLAR_SOLVER.HTML; no dependencies requiring setup (ie node modules) etc. were used for the sake of simplicity when demoing the app.
+All dependencies should be handled via script links in SOLAR_SOLVER.HTML; no dependencies requiring setup (ie node modules) were used for the sake of simplicity when demoing the app.
 * BootStrap 5 Beta 3
 * JQuery 3.6.0
 * Google Maps/Places API (my key provided)